 To use a tired but effective example, I will substitute information for Star Wars and we will see if these questions are valid:

-…a battle between two warring political groups populated by humanoid figures, the good Rebels and the evil Imperials.
-Immediately, we’re lost.
-Who are these people?
+…a battle between two warring political groups populated by humanoid figures, the good Rebels and the evil Imperials. giraffe phone case iphone 6 Immediately, we’re lost. front back iphone 7 case Who are these people?
 Why do the warriors fight with laser swords while winged battle cruisers, looking like oversized pizza slices, rain down death from above?
 Is this an advanced civilization or a primitive one?
 All right, it’s both, but how do the two fit together?

 John Carter’s numbers from IMDB.

 Final Words: John Carter is a fun movie that science fiction fans will be sad that they didn’t see in the theaters, and others will live their lives breathing through their mouths while lining up to see fucking Titanic.
 AGAIN. *There are no other kinds of prophecy, but clarity is paramount. **If you do happen to be a studio exec, go borrow George Lucas’ rusty pinecone. ***Titanic was the biggest earning, utterly pandering, boringly predictable movie ever made, until Avatar.